Polar coordinate system: Co-rotating frame

 For a particle in planar motion, one approach to attaching physical significance to these terms is based on the concept of an instantaneous co-rotating frame of reference.
-To define a co-rotating frame, first an origin is selected from which the distance r(t) to the particle is defined.
+To define a co-rotating frame of reference, first an origin is selected from which the distance r(t) to the particle is defined.
 An axis of rotation is set up that is perpendicular to the plane of motion of the particle, and passing through this origin.
-Then, at the selected moment t, the rate of rotation of the co-rotating frame Ω is made to match the rate of rotation of the particle about this axis, dφ/dt.
+Then, at the selected moment t, the angular rate of the co-rotating frame Ω is made to match the rate of rotation of the particle about this axis, dφ/dt.
 Next, the terms in the acceleration in the inertial frame are related to those in the co-rotating frame.

-Let the location of the particle in the inertial frame be (r(t), φ(t)), and in the co-rotating frame be (r′(t), φ′(t)).
+Let the location of the particle in the inertial frame be (r(t), φ(t)), and in the co-rotating frame be denoted primed (r′(t), φ′(t)).
 Because the co-rotating frame rotates at the same rate as the particle, dφ′/dt = 0.
 The fictitious centrifugal force in the co-rotating frame is mrΩ^{2}, radially outward.
 The velocity of the particle in the co-rotating frame also is radially outward, because dφ′/dt = 0.
 The fictitious Coriolis force therefore has a value −2m(dr/dt)Ω, pointed in the direction of increasing φ only.
 Thus, using these forces in Newton's second law we find: